“They haven’t called me back.”

 You stay top of mind.
 Your prospect becomes keenly aware of your solution and what you can provide for them.
 They may not need you today, but can certainly recall you or recommend you because you keep showing up.

 They’re absorbing your message even if they’re not responding.
 Perhaps the biggest false assumption is that you’re not getting a response because they’re not seeing or reading your messages.
 There could be dozens of reasons they haven’t responded.
 They could be getting ready for a conference.
-They could be short staffed.
+They could be short-staffed.
 They could have 328 other pressing priorities.
 They could be waiting to see how you persist.
 Don’t fool yourself into thinking they’re not paying attention.
 Even if subconsciously, they are noticing how you show up and how you follow through.

 You find the right channel to communicate.
 Maybe email isn’t their thing.
 Perhaps they never check their office voicemail.
 Maybe they’re infrequently on LinkedIn.
 One channel prospecting is rarely effective.
-Test your SELLING MIX for each buyer and have quality, value driven messages and sequences that meet your buyer where THEY choose to listen.
+Test your SELLING MIX for each buyer and have quality, value-driven messages, and sequences that meet your buyer where THEY choose to listen.

 You can nail the message and unlock their value vault.
 Each buyer has their own unique Customer Currency and it may take several attempts to find the right hot button of need, value, positive business outcome, or reference.
-Varying your approach to speak through your customers’ filters can help you define the conversational focus.
+Varying your approach to speaking through your customers’ filters can help you define the conversational focus.
 When they respond to a specific message, you know which track to follow through with them.

 When football players spend hours studying other teams and crafting specific offensive (and defensive) strategies around them, it pays off.
 Invest in learning where your customers are spending their time and develop a deep and specific playbook to help you advance the opportunity.
 Accept and understand that it will take more than one attempt to reach someone.
 Which can truly be to your favor if you create a strong and meaningful process with multiple touches.